Chanie Rosenberg

-Chanie Rosenberg (20 April 1922 – June 2021) was a South African-born artist, former teacher and socialist.
+Chanie Rosenberg (20 April 1922 – June 2021) was a South African-born artist, teacher and socialist.
 She was the sister of Michael Kidron, the partner of Tony Cliff, and a founder member of the Socialist Workers Party in Britain.

 Life

-Chanie Rosenberg was born to a Jewish Zionist family originally from Lithuania in South Africa, a relative was the poet Isaac Rosenberg.
+Chanie Rosenberg was born in South Africa to a Jewish Zionist family originally from Lithuania.
+A relative was the poet Isaac Rosenberg.
 She studied Hebrew at Cape Town University.
 In 1944, she moved to Palestine to live on a kibbutz where she became an anti-Zionist and a revolutionary socialist and met Yigael Gluckstein (better known as Tony Cliff).
 After the war, she moved to Britain where she was a member of the Revolutionary Communist Party from 1944 to 1949; afterwards joining the group which eventually became the Socialist Workers Party.
 She was active in many anti-racist and anti-fascist mobilisations.
-She worked as a teacher who was active in the National Union of Teachers in Hackney.
+She worked as a teacher and was active in the National Union of Teachers in Hackney.
 She was also an artist whose sculpture has been exhibited in the Royal Academy of Arts.